 - Use good quality chocolate chips.
 I can't emphasise this enough.
 Spend a little extra for a good quality brand.
 Lesser quality chocolate chips are loaded with extra sugar and fat.
 If you find yourself with nothing else on hand, reduce the sugar by a third.

 - Be precise.
-For even-sized chocolate hot cross buns, use a kitchen scale to weigh your dough.
+For even-sized buns, use a kitchen scale to weigh your dough.
 Mine weighed approximately 90 grams each.

-- Have patience when making chocolate hot cross buns.
+- Be patient.
 Unlike regular Easter buns, these have cocoa in them, which slows down the initial proofing time.
 Leave them to rise in a warm place for an extra hour (mine took approximately 2 hours), and your patience will be rewarded.

 - Experiment with different flavours.
-My other favourite variation on this chocolate hot cross buns recipe is to use a hint of orange in the filling.
+My other favourite variation on this recipe is to use a hint of orange in the filling.
 Add the grated orange zest to the dry ingredients along with a half teaspoon of ground cardamom.
 Brush the top of the buns with orange marmalade for a heavenly choc-orange hit! - this is a flavour sensation!

 Nutrition